oidc-sweden/specifications/oidc-signature-extension.md

 - Describe different types of signature use cases; BankID/Freja and federated signing.

+<a name="requirements-notation-and-conventions"></a>
+### 1.1.
+Requirements Notation and Conventions

+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” are to be interpreted as described in \[[RFC2119](#rfc2119)\].

+These keywords are capitalized when used to unambiguously specify requirements over protocol features and behavior that affect the interoperability and security of implementations.
+When these words are not capitalized, they are meant in their natural-language sense.

 <a name="the-signature-request-object"></a>
 ## 2. The Signature Request Object